-Note that data collected from the sex question will be reported in most Census data releases as ‘Male’ or ‘Female’ in order to maintain the quality of standard products at the small area level.
-Where a respondent has provided a male or female response and a non-binary sex response, the male or female response will be used to determine the binary sex variable.
+Note that data collected from the sex question will be reported in most Census data releases as ‘male’ or ‘female’ in order to maintain the quality of standard products at the small area level.
+Where a respondent has provided a male or female response and a non-binary sex response, the male or female response will be used to determine a binary sex variable.
 Otherwise, sex will be derived by a statistical process using random allocation.

 Binary sex is also imputed when the question is not answered.
-If sex is missing on partially completed forms, it is imputed by automated and then manual coding processes, if required, using relevant information provided on the incomplete form.
+If sex is missing on partially completed forms, it is imputed by automated and manual coding processes using relevant information provided on the incomplete form.
 For records that could not be resolved through this process, sex is derived by a statistical process using random allocation.
-For more information about imputation, please see imputation in the Census Glossary.
+For more information about imputation, please see imputation in the Census glossary.

 The Imputation flag for sex (IFSEXP) variable indicates if a person's sex was imputed in the Census.

 A question on sex has been asked at every Census since 1911.

 In 2016, respondents had the option to respond as 'other sex'.
 If a person wanted to identify as other than male or female, they were instructed to call the Census Inquiry Service for information on how to identify on Census forms.
 To respond online, they were given specific login details to access an alternate form which allowed them to select 'other' and enter in information in a 'please specify' text box.
 To respond on a paper form, they were instructed to write on the right-hand side of the response area and these were checked manually to record a respondent's 'other sex' category.

 In 2021, a ‘non-binary sex’ option was added as an input category to the standard question, however the output categories for this variable are unchanged for 2021.

 Data use considerations

 The question on the Census asks about a person’s sex, which is based on their sex characteristics, such as their chromosomes, hormones and reproductive organs.